-Machine Learning for Locomotion
+Machine Learning for gait discovery

 One of the central goals of the lab's research is improving the locomotive capabilities of the snake robots -- or more generally, improving the performance of teleoperated systems with complex, difficult to model dynamics.
 One approach is to use human intuition to modify the control of the robot, but this can be limited as the complexity of the system and environment grows.
 Furthermore, the snake robots have no analytic motion model that generalized well to all terrains, which prevents the straightforward application of many traditional robotic planning techniques and rigorous theoretic approaches such as geometric mechanics.
 Instead, we look to the successes in the field of machine learning to help tune our existing controllers and develop new ones.
 In doing so, we build off many of the core ideas and lessons learned from parallel research within our lab as well as others -- the virtual chassis for improved processing of feedback, insights about the need for gait-based approaches from geometric mechanics, and our extensions of the serpenoid-curve gait model from Hirose's pioneering work.